Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/E2E.md

 algorithm for key exchange, and `ML-DSA`[^FIPS204] for digital signatures.
 A single algorithm cannot do both, so, and End-to-End encryption endpoint need to instantiate both algorithms, and keep keys for both algorithms, in order to both negotiate shared secrets for symmetric encryption, and sign messages.
 The public key of the endpoint, is simply the public keys concatenated together, with the key exchange encapsulation key first followed by the signature public key.
-When using the ML-DSA algorithm, messages are furthermore *pre-hashed* using
+When using the `ML-DSA` algorithm, messages are furthermore *pre-hashed* using
-`SHAKE-256`. `ML-KEM` emits a cipher text during key encapsulation, is is sent BASE64-encoded in the `k` attribute of the symmetric cipher element.
+`SHAKE-256`. `ML-KEM` emits a cipher text during key encapsulation, which is sent BASE64-encoded in the `k` attribute of the symmetric cipher element.

 The following Module-Lattice-based endpoints are currently supported for End-to-End Encryption using PQC: